Policies and research

 Topics researched include:

-Brain boost: Sport and physical activity enhance children’s learning what the research is telling us.
+How sport and physical activity enhance children’s learning what the research is telling us.

 More than winning – the real value of sport and recreation in Western Australia

 Sport helps to build communities through social inclusion and a sense of connection.
 Sport and recreation helps to bind families through shared experiences and shared achievements.
 Through participation, sport helps address anti-social behaviour and can support education.